Mithril Ancillary Import — Trust Model

 Code references

-Per-network ancillary verification keyscrates/dugite-node/src/mithril.rs:2135
+Per-network ancillary verification keyscrates/dugite-node/src/mithril.rs (ancillary_verification_key_hex)

-Haskell snapshot decodercrates/dugite-serialization/src/haskell_snapshot/
+Haskell snapshot decodercrates/dugite-serialization/src/haskell_snapshot/ (decode_state_file)

-Adapter (Haskell → dugite types)crates/dugite-ledger/src/state/mod.rs:697 (from_haskell_snapshot)
+Adapter (Haskell → dugite types)crates/dugite-ledger/src/state/mod.rs (LedgerState::from_haskell_snapshot)

-Node startup integrationcrates/dugite-node/src/node/mod.rs:781
+Node startup integrationcrates/dugite-node/src/node/mod.rs (search haskell-ledger)

-verify-ledger-snapshot subcommandcrates/dugite-node/src/main.rs (search VerifyLedgerSnapshot)
+verify-ledger-snapshot subcommandcrates/dugite-node/src/main.rs (VerifyLedgerSnapshot)

 Comparison harness modulecrates/dugite-node/src/verify_snapshot.rs